 Presbyterian Peace Fellowship offers regular online “Action Circles” for church members to share best practices for safe chop saw procedures, publicity, pastoral care, gift card options and planning for a Guns to Gardens event.
 Registration is now open for the next Action Circle, which runs on Thursdays from Jan.
 5 through Feb.
 2 for one hour per week.
 Learn more here.

 “Our nation is traumatized by gun violence,” says the Rev. Deanna Hollas, the PPF’s Coordinator of the Gun Violence Prevention Ministry.
 “The church has a calling to help heal the nation.
 That is what Guns to Gardens is all about — transforming guns into tools for life and also transforming ourselves, seeking healing and hope.”
 Hollas is encouraged by the action of the 225th General Assembly (2022) when it voted to become the first denomination to support the Guns to Gardens movement.

-The next nationwide Guns to Gardens Safe Surrender Day will be in mid-June, though many congregations and communities will hold events during the season of Lent and throughout the year.
-To learn more about gun violence prevention, go here.
+The next nationwide Guns to Gardens Safe Surrender Day will be in mid-June 2023, though many congregations and communities will hold events during the season of Lent and throughout the year.
+To learn more about gun violence prevention and the Guns to Gardens Action Circle January 5-February 2, go here.

 Founded in 1944, the Presbyterian Peace fellowship is an independent nationwide community of Presbyterians who follow the example of the nonviolent Christ to find alternatives to violence, war and exploitation.
 For more information, go here or here or here.